Gagaro/wagtail-calendar/README.md

 # wagtail-calendar

-A plannification calendar for wagtail
+A planning calendar for wagtail

+THERE IS NOTHING TO SEE FOR NOW